Welcome to Dogs Trust Loughborough Rehoming Centre

 We’re offering free tours to Dogs Trust supporters interested in learning more about the influential work that takes place here at Loughborough.

 Our welcoming volunteer tour guides will take groups on a comprehensive tour providing interesting, lively and informative commentary about our facilities and services we offer.

-Tours held every month on various dates each month and we have availability on the next tours on the 30th June, 21st July, 18th August and 15th September.
-The tours which are for adults only - run from 2pm - 4pm including refreshments and time for questions.
+Tours held every month on various dates each month and we have availability on the next tour on 15 September.
+The tours, which are for adults only run from 2-4pm including refreshments and time for questions.

 They involve walking for approximately 90 minutes around our 14-acre site so please call in advance to discuss any mobility concerns you may have.
 There is no charge but donations are gratefully accepted.
 Outdoor clothing and sturdy footwear is advised.